Carsun Chang: Biography

+Carsun Chang began teaching European and Chinese idealist philosophy at Tsinghua University in 1924, and as he was subsequently appointed as a professor of philosophy at the same university in 1926 and 1928, he also exerted influence on the establishment of academic traditions in law and politics.

 With Zhang Dongsun, he organized a State Socialist Party.
 In 1933 he and Huang Yanpei organized the China Democratic League, a Third Force party with strong commitments to liberal doctrines of separation of powers, freedom of expression and human rights.
 Chang joined the pacifist Low-Key Club during the early Second Sino-Japanese War, which consisted of Nanjing Nationalist elites and emphasized China's inability to counter Japan's military power, while advocating for Sino-Japanese peace and a ceasefire.
 In 1941, student protests broke out in Kunming against Kung Hsiang-hsi’s use of airplanes to transport dogs.
 Chiang Kai-shek suspected that Zhang had instigated the demonstrations and subsequently placed him under house arrest, accusing him of being sympathetic to the Nazis.
 After the war against Japan, Chang became the chairman of the China Democratic Socialist Party.

 Opposed to the Chinese communists, but also dissatisfied with Chiang Kai-shek's noncompliance with the constitution, Carsun Chang went to the United States after 1949.
 The Democratic Socialist Party moved to Taiwan afterwards and continued resisting the implementation of a one-party dictatorship and oppression by the Kuomintang though its very survival in Taiwan was due to its tacit cooperation with the Kuomintang.
 Carsun Chang reappeared in 1962 calling for the unity of the party, but returned to the United States before his death in 1969.